octobercms/docs/user-guide/quickstart/introduction/installation.md

 ## Next Steps

 Your site is installed and running.
-Continue to [Project Structure](./project-structure.md) to understand where everything lives, or skip ahead to [Exploring the Backend](./backend-tour.md) to start building.
+Continue to [Exploring the Backend](../backend/backend-tour.md) to start building.